 Here's what you need to know to cross-sell insurance more successfully and keep your clients happy.

-Cross-selling insurance is the act of promoting products that are related or complementary to the one(s) your current customers already own or use.
+Cross-selling in insurance is the act of promoting products that are related or complementary to the one(s) your current customers already own or use.

-For example, you cross-sell prescription drug coverage to an existing Medicare customer as a way to keep costs down.
+For example, you can cross-sell prescription drug coverage to an existing Medicare customer as a way to keep costs down.
 Another example might be offering an auto insurance policy to a current homeowners insurance client to bundle their policies and help keep costs down.

 Whether you're new to the insurance industry or not, you've likely also heard of the term "up-selling."
 Some people use cross-selling and up-selling interchangeably, but they're two different concepts.